 - Tweaking and optimizing campaigns in motion

-- Directly purchasing prime ad space across chosen channels
+- Directly or programmatically purchasing prime ad space across chosen channels

 - Negotiating and managing costs and bids mid-flight

 Media buyers must follow best practices on each channel for effective campaign performance, including tracking and measurement methodologies.
 Media teams must also remain privacy-centric and adhere to policies, such as HIPAA, when advertising in highly regulated industries.

 Ultimately, media buying seeks to achieve two goals: